 We determine if an arrangement is or contains a lease at contract inception.
-Determining if a contract contains a lease requires judgement.
-In certain of our lease arrangements, primarily those related to our data center arrangements, judgment is required in determining if a contract contains a lease.
-For these arrangements, there is judgment in evaluating if the arrangement involves an identified asset that is physically distinct or whether we have the right to substantially all of the capacity of an identified asset that is not physically distinct.
+For these arrangements, primarily those related to our data center arrangements, there is judgment in evaluating if the arrangement involves an identified asset that is physically distinct or whether we have the right to substantially all of the capacity of an identified asset that is not physically distinct.
 In arrangements that involve an identified asset, there is also judgment in evaluating if we have the right to direct the use of that asset.